ebitimidambo/ENSF-480-Flight-Reservation-Application/README.md

 ---

+# Test Login Credentials

+For convenience during evaluation, the following test accounts can be used to access different system roles:

+### Flight Agent
+- **Username:** agent_smith
+- **Password:** agentpass

+### System Administrator
+- **Username:** sys_admin
+- **Password:** adminpass

+These credentials are stored in the database `user` table.

+> Note: After setting up the database on your system, you may need to update the connection details in the `DatabaseManager` class to ensure the correct database username and password are being used.

+---

 ## Design Documentation

 Design documents are included for a more in-depth look at the application’s architecture, structure, and functionality.